ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

   common to both file access models, which now appears to have not been the original intention.

-* This section only deal ADL-based authorization when the NFSv4 ACL model is being used.
+* This section only deal ACL-based authorization when the NFSv4 ACL model is being used.

   When support for other sorts of ACL models have been added to